-(1863 Bremen – 1922 Munich) A small harbor Impressionist landscape of Northern Germany, possibly featuring a motif on the Unterweser or one of its tributaries.
-Winnen studied under Fritz Mackensen and Otto Modersohn in Düsseldorf; he was part of the Worpswede artists' colony, although he never lived there himself.
-In addition to Mackensen and Modersohn, he became acquainted with Hans am Ende, Fritz Overbeck, Heinrich Vogeler, and Paula Modersohn-Becker.
+(1863 Bremen – 1922 Munich) A small harbor impressionistic landscape of North Germany, possibly with a motif along the Unterweser or one of its tributaries.
+Winnen studied under Fritz Mackensen and Otto Modersohn in Düsseldorf; he was part of the Worpswede artist colony, though he never lived there himself.
+Besides Mackensen and Modersohn, he also met Hans am Ende, Fritz Overbeck, Heinrich Vogeler, and Paula Modersohn-Becker.
 Oil on cardboard.
-Authenticity confirmed by Helmut Winnen (the artist’s nephew), Bremen, December 21, 1953.
+Authenticity confirmed by Hellmuth Winnen (the artist’s nephew), Bremen, December 21, 1953.
 52.5 x 73 cm.
-In a frame.
+Framed.
 Provenance: From the collection of Karl Winnen.

 Karl Winnen